liingdujun-mmtq/crystal-calculator/README.md

 * PIL (for linux/mac)

 ## Acknowledgements
-Thanks for the testing and support from University of Science and Technology Beijing (USTB, Beijing, China) and HEfei University of Technology (HFUT, Hefei, China).
+Thanks for the testing and support from University of Science and Technology Beijing (USTB, Beijing, China) and Hefei University of Technology (HFUT, Hefei, China).